Completed in 1921, for Edward Townsend Stotesbury (1849-1938)

 Even before Stotesbury met Eva, his collection of European 18th century portraits was counted among the top three in the country along with those more famously associated with Henry Clay Frick (1849-1919) and Henry Edwards Huntington (1850-1927).
 His collection fitted in perfectly to the interior decor at Whitemarsh Hall, embellished by Sir Charles Carrick Allom (1865-1947).
 Antiques, predominantly sourced from England and France by Joseph Duveen (1869-1939), 1st Baron Duveen, filled the elegant, gilt and plaster-worked rooms with white and sea-green marble.
 Bathrooms had bronze dolphin faucets, five by ten foot gilt mirrors watched over the staircases and marble statues and urns from Italy were found both within and around the grand mansion.

 When the Great Depression hit in 1929, the Stotesburys closed Whitemarsh Hall for two years as they took off to Europe.
 On their return, they continued to spend money on the place, but it was only when Stotesbury died in 1938 that Eva realised their pockets had not been limitless.
 In 1912, Stotesbury was worth $100 million; at his death he was worth just $4 million.
-Eva had to get rid of many of the servants who had been with her for over twenty years.
+Eva had to get rid of many of the servants who had been with her for over 20 years.
 She sold many of her husband's beloved portraits, much of Whitemarsh's exquisite furniture and even jewels given to her by her him, including a diamond pendant worth $500,000 in 1912.
-For all this, she got comparatively little in return.
+Despite it all, she got comparatively little in return.

-Finally, in 1943 Eva sold the mansion and 45.6 acres for $160,000 to the Pennsylvania Salt Company, who converted the elegant rooms into laboratories and offices.
-The remaining 265 acres had been purchased by Matthew McCloskey (1893-1973) who built 1,000 homes for servicemen returning from the war, creating Whitemarsh Village.
+Finally, in 1943 Eva sold the mansion and its 45.6 acres for a mere $160,000 to the Pennsylvania Salt Company.
+They converted the elegant rooms into laboratories and offices.
+The remaining 265-acres had been purchased by Matthew McCloskey (1893-1973) who built 1,000 homes for servicemen returning from the war, creating Whitemarsh Village.
 Penn Salt moved out in 1961, which was the last time the house was occupied.

-In 1970, it was sold at auction for $700,000 to a syndicate headed by Kenneth Kasiserman and George Neff, who wished to build high-rise apartments buildings coupled with terraced units on the remaining acreage, but planning permission was refused to the delight of the local community.
-In 1978, local developer Jay Gross purchased the decrepit mansion and demolished it in 1980, since when townhouses have stood on the once great home.
-Standing as remnants of it's past are the 50-foot pillars that supported the front portico, the garden walls, one of the belvederes and a few statues.
+In 1970, it was sold at auction for $700,000 to a syndicate headed by Kenneth Kaiserman and George Neff who wanted to build high-rise apartment buildings coupled with terraced units on the remaining acreage.
+But, planning permission was refused to the delight of the local community.
+In 1978, local developer Jay Gross purchased the decrepit mansion and demolished it two years later.
+In its place he built a series of townhouses that now stand on the once great home.
+The only haunting remnants that recall its gilded past today are the four 50-foot pillars that supported the front portico, the garden walls, one of the belvederes, and a few statues.